Coffee Sales Percolate Despite Rising Prices

 "Coffee is a big part of our food category," stressed Servais.
 "It is a traffic driver and a big profit center.
 The margins help with the store's profitability."

-At Casey's General Stores, Vice President of Foodservice Darryl Bacon said the 1,645-store chain continues to add coffee bars to its units, offering flavored syrups, bulk creamer, urns vs. pots, and additional coffee varieties.
+At Casey's General Stores, Vice President of Foodservice Darryl Bacon said the 1,645-store convenience chain continues to add coffee bars to its units, offering flavored syrups, bulk creamer, urns vs. pots, and additional coffee varieties.
 Bacon said Casey's is expanding its sweetener options, too, offering limited-time-offer flavors.